What is fiscal hosting?

 All you really need to know is that these terms all refer to the same practice.
 At The Social Change Nest, we usually describe ourselves as a fiscal host.
 We think this better describes the relationship we have with our groups.
 It’s true that we might ‘sponsor’ a group, i.e. act as a legal guarantor, but we also aim to provide a home where they can manage their money and access the support they need to maximise their impact.

-Get in touch with a member of our team to hear more about how we can help you.
+Get in touch with a member of our team to hear more about fiscal hosting for your group.